Movies - Documentaries posts

 “Brother Outsider: The Life of Bayard Rustin” isn't a great doc, but its subject, Rustin, is a great subject.
 Someday someone will get it right.

-Rustin, with glasses, behind Martin Luther King during the “I Have a Dream” speech.
-Unfortunately, King wasn't always behind Rustin.
+Rustin, with glasses, behind MLK during the “I Have a Dream” speech.
+Sadly, King wasn't always behind Rustin.

 Thursday July 14, 2011